dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 `EPSG` (integer): If *Bind UTM location data* is selected, please provide a valid EPSG code for the transformed coordinate system.
 Defaults to EPSG:32733 (UTM zone 33S).

-`Bind index` (logical): Determines whether to append an event 'index' to the data, consisting of the tag's ID concatenated with its timestamp.
-If FALSE, overrides *Keep Essential Columns*.
+`Bind index` (logical): Determines whether to append a unique 'index' to the data, consisting of the tag's ID concatenated with its timestamp.
+NOTE: If FALSE, this overrides *Keep Essential Columns*.
+If there are duplicated timestamps for an individual, there will be duplicated indices.

 `Bind km/h` (logical): Determines whether to append a speed column (units: km/h).

 `Bind distance` (logical): Determines whether to append a *distance travelled* from previous event column (units: metres).

-`Bind time difference` (logical): Determines whether to append a *time difference* from previous event column (units: hours).
+`Bind time difference` (logical): Determines whether to append a *time difference* from previous location column (units: hours).

-`Bind study` (logical): determines whether to append a *study name* column for each animal.
-This is recommended if merging with other studies later in this workflow
+`Bind study` (logical): determines whether to append a *study name* column.
+This is recommended if merging with other studies later in a workflow.

 `ID Column` (character): The name of the column to be used as primary identification.
 NULL means the default (taken from Movebank) will be used.